The Smurfs: The Legend of Smurfy Hollow: Critical response

 The Smurfs: The Legend of Smurfy Hollow was met with positive reviews from critics.
-Greg Ehrbar of Indie Wire gave the film a positive review, saying "The CG animation in the bookend sequences certainly looks as rich and detailed as they did in the last Smurf feature (and most likely were made from elements carried over from that production into this one).
-These segments are dimensional and seem to be the “real world,” as it were.
-But when the cel-animation bursts onto the high-def screen, it has a luminescence that reminds you why this technique is unique unto itself.
-The blazing primary color, stunning backgrounds and varied angles seem to be "making a case" for traditional animation.
-It's unlikely that this comparison was not the intent.
-And it doesn't necessarily suggest one approach is better than another, just that they are dramatically different."
+Greg Ehrbar of Indie Wire gave the film a positive review, saying "The CG animation in the bookend sequences certainly looks as rich and detailed as they did in the last Smurf feature (and most likely were made from elements carried over from that production into this one)."